-In an age where truth is hard to find, how do we distinguish fake news from fact?
+In an age where truth is hard to find, how can leaders distinguish fake news from fact?

-A recent report by UNESCO titled ‘The Chilling: Global trends in online violence against women journalists finds that of the women surveyed, 73% have experienced online abuse, 25% have received threats of physical violence, such as death threats, and 20% have been attacked or abused offline in connection with online content.
-It’s clear that news information has been weaponised.
+A recent report by UNESCO titled ‘The Chilling: Global trends in online violence against women journalists’ finds that of the women surveyed, 73% have experienced online abuse, 25% have received threats of physical violence, such as death threats, and 20% have been attacked or abused offline in connection with online content.
+It’s clear that news information has been weaponized.
 Ressa says governments are using asymmetrical warfare against the people.
-In the Philipines, as well as all over the world, governments are covertly funding their own alternative news websites and disinformation systems.
+In the Philippines, as well as all over the world, governments are covertly funding their own alternative news websites and disinformation systems.

 Tech has created the problem so tech can solve it.
-Information technology has become a fire-hose of lies.
+Information technology has become a fire hose of lies.
 Social media platforms use the machine to create editorial choices.
 There is deliberate curation going on.
 Anger gets 5 x more weight than a like will get.
 Our news feeds are a choice and humanity is changing because of these choices.
-How do we change technologies choices?
+How do we change technology choices?

 Don’t look downstream at the content and question freedom of speech, but upstream at biased algorithms that prioritize the spread of lies, hate, anger, and conspiracy.
 Content is only the byproduct.
 So how do we help independent journalism survive?
 International fund for public interest media.
 One of the most important investments you can make in democracy is in independent media.